 Go to the butterfly garden: For $15 this place is totally worth it.
 You get to see so many cool butterflies and the guides are extremely knowledgeable.
 Find out more here.

 Take a coffee tour: There are several great coffee tours in Monteverde, but we suggest going to Cafe de Monteverde.
-Their tour is the most detailed and interesting, in our opinion.
-We like this place because they are very eco-friendly and we love supporting small local businesses which are amazing.
+We like this place because they are very eco-friendly.

 Camino Verde Bed and Breakfast: This place is newly done and looks beautiful.
-You can expect to pay about $47 a night for a double room.
-Breakfast is included and there is a communal kitchen which you can use.
+Breakfast is included and there is a communal kitchen that guests can use.

 Orchid Coffee: Great place for an afternoon coffee and cake or dessert.
 Their baked goods are ridiculously good!

 The Green Room: This is a great dinner spot.
 They do excellent burgers and steaks, but their menu has a weird variety of other options as well.

 Tree House Restaurant: This is one of those tourist destinations that I think you should go to just for the experience.
 The food isn’t the cheapest or the best, but we suggest going just for a drink.